Kevin-Kwan/UCLA-CS31-Project-2-Winter-2024/README.md

 # Sales Tax Calculator (UCLA CS31 Winter 2024 Programming Assignment/Project 2 Implementation)

+## Results
+Scores 50/50 on the given testcases.

 ## Disclaimer

 This was written in about an hour or two.